MarkPearlCoZa/manager_readme/README.md

 # My North Star Principles

-## Transparency & Candor
+## Transparency & Candour

-I bias toward transparency and candor.
+I bias toward transparency and candour.
 You can ask me anything.
 Most of the time I'll answer.
 MYOB rarely requires me to not tell you about something but it cannot require me to lie to you and even if it did I would not abide by such a requirement.
 I'm committed to never lying to you.

 ## Feedback